zkLinkProtocol/zklink-contracts/README.md

 ## Deploy

+Before deploy you should:

+* Compile contracts
+* Set deploy address key to `.KEY` file at `scripts` directory
-Before deploy you should complile contracts, and then set `NET` environment for deploying to different blockchain.
+* Set `NET` environment for deploying to different blockchain

 | NET Name    | Description                  |
 | ----------- | ---------------------------- |